MicrosoftDocs/ATADocs/ATPDocs/deploy/quick-installation-guide.md

 Verify that the servers you intend to install Defender for Identity sensors on can reach the Defender for Identity cloud service.
 From each server, try accessing: `https://*your-workspace-name*sensorapi.atp.azure.com`.

 - To get your workspace name, see the [About page](https://security.microsoft.com/settings/identities) in the portal.
-- For proxy configuration, see [Configure proxy settings for your sensor](configure-proxy.md).
+- For proxy configuration, see [Configure endpoint proxy and internet connectivity settings](configure-proxy.md).

 ### Schedule a maintenance window (optional)